 Students are expected to maintain a 70% cumulative grade point average of their combined practical and written grades in order to be deemed making satisfactory academic progress during an evaluation period.
 At least two comprehensive practical and written skill exams will be conducted during the course of study.
-Practical skills are evaluated using the rubric criteria adopted by International College of Beauty Arts & Sciences.
+Practical skills are evaluated using the rubric criteria adopted by our institution.
 Theory class will require written exams to be taken in each of the chapters of study as set forth by guidelines from the California Board of Barbering and Cosmetology and International College of Beauty Arts & Sciences.
+Our institution has immediate access to students' online attendance, grades and progress via online activities on MindTap.
 Students must make up failed or missed tests and incomplete assignments.
 Numerical and letter grades are considered according to the following scale